 Given a rectangular matrix of integers matrix, your task is to return the number of nearly regular crosses in the matrix.
 Note that by definition, regular crosses are also considered nearly regular crosses.

-Note: You are not expected to provide the most optimal solution, but a solution with a time complexity no worse than O(matrix.length - matrix[0].length - (matrix.length + matrix[0].length)) will fit within the execution time limit.
+Note: You are not expected to provide the most optimal solution, but a solution with a time complexity no worse than O(matrix.length - matrix[0].length - (matrix.length + matrix[0].length)) Will fit within the execution time limit.

 Example